-Do not have sexual contact with someone with open sores around their mouth, or on his or her sexual organs.

-- Use latex (or non lambskin) condoms for sexual activity.
-Spermicide with or without a condom is not recommended, since the spermicide can cause vaginal irritation and fissures, which can increase the risk of vaginal transmission of infections. - Taking anti-viral medication can reduce but does not eliminate the risk of transmission from person to person.
+- 1. Do not have sexual contact with someone with open sores around his or her mouth, or on his or her sexual organs. - 2.
+Use latex (or non lambskin) condoms for sexual activity.
+Spermicide with or without a condom is not recommended, since the spermicide can cause vaginal irritation and fissures, which can increase the risk of vaginal transmission of HIV. - 3.
+Taking anti-viral medication can reduce but does not eliminate the risk of transmission from person to person.